What do you do in the event of an auto accident?

 In some cases, your company itself may not be able to assist you with your claim.
 For instance, your policy may not have collision coverage and the other party in the accident is at-fault.
 This is where an agent can be beneficial.
 There are accidents when others deny their responsibility, in which case, an agent can help you sort out the facts and recommend next steps.
 The situation you do not want is to be handling a claim yourself with an adversarial attitude.
 Let us, as your agent, help you with this.

-Other considerations to bear in mind are the purchase of rental reimbursement if you are dependent on your vehicle and an accident disables your car.
+Other items to bear in mind are the purchase of rental reimbursement if you are dependent on your vehicle and an accident disables your car.
 This coverage will provide you a substitute auto while your car is being repaired.
 If you do not have collision coverage on your auto policy, be sure you opt to carry coverage for uninsured motorist property damage.
 This will provide you funds for the repair of your vehicle should you be in an accident with another party that is driving uninsured.
 If your vehicle warranty or lease agreement requires that you replace any damage with original factory parts, be sure that you have purchased original equipment manufacturer (OEM) coverage to allow for this provision.

 The above recommendations are just some of the benefits that you will experience when you work with Williamson Insurance as your insurance agent.
 If you are uncertain about your coverage or need an advocate who can advise and help you when accidents occur, contact Williamson Insurance at one of our convenient Central Ohio locations.